matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 functionality – e.g., to determine which event a read receipt should reference as per [MSC3771] – chronological order is necessary.

+Previously, clients would be unable to obtain a consistent ordering of events in threads or related to threads.
+Workarounds such as sending a separate `/relations` request per individual message in each thread are only able to approximate the actual ordering, as they rely on timestamps.

 ## Proposal

 It is proposed to add the `recurse` parameter to the `/relations` API, defined